-The St Basils Walk is considered the most unique walk challenge on the events calendar because it happens in a different location every year and does not have direction markers along.
-Each team has a map and an illustrated guide, book so they have to figure out the rotue as they go.
+The St Basils Walk is considered the most unique walk challenge on the events calendar because it happens in a different location every year and does not have direction markers.
+Each team has a map and an illustrated guide, so they have to figure out the route as they go.

 Clothing: Wear appropriate clothing for a days walking over rough terrain and in changeable weather conditions.
 This includes worn in walking boots, thick walking socks and a change of socks, water proofs, a hat, a ruck sack, a water bottle.
 Plus think about bringing sun cream.
 Team T-shirts or fancy dress is welcomed as long as it will not effect your comfort or impede your progress.

 Fun: This event is designed to be challenging for all kinds of walker, but also fun.
 So if you wnat to dress up pelase feel free.
 We'll give a prize for the team considered the 'Best fancy dressed' on the day.

 Social Media on the day: Subject to battery life and signal we will be tweeting about the event on the day via @StBasilsCharity and #StBWalk.
 Please tweet your thoughts, comments and photos through-out the day or after the event and we will RT when we can.
 You can also post photos to our Facebook page.